 Replay number (International): +1.201.612.7415

-Playback of the webcast will be available until November 10, 2015.
-Playback of the conference call will be available until August 24, 2015 at 11:59 p.m.
+Playback of the conference call will be available until August 23, 2016 at 11:59 p.m.
 Eastern.
-In addition, a transcript of the call will be archived in the company's website: http://www.fortunasilver.com/s/financial_reports.asp.
+Playback of the webcast will be available until November 9, 2016.
+In addition, a transcript of the call will be archived in the company's website: http://www.fortunasilver.com/investors/financials/2016/.

 About Fortuna Silver Mines Inc.

-Fortuna is a growth oriented, silver and base metal producer focused on mining opportunities in Latin America.
-Our primary assets are the Caylloma silver Mine in southern Peru and the San Jose silver-gold Mine in Mexico.
-The company is selectively pursuing acquisition opportunities throughout the Americas.
+Fortuna is a growth oriented, precious and base metals producer focused on mining opportunities in Latin America.
+Our primary assets are the Caylloma silver Mine in southern Peru, the San Jose silver-gold Mine in Mexico and the Lindero gold Project in Argentina.
+The company is selectively pursuing acquisition opportunities throughout the Americas and in select other areas.
 For more information, please visit our website at www.fortunasilver.com.